hackforla/food-oasis/doc/localdatabase.md

 4. Configure the development environment to connect to the local database by editing the .env file with your local database connection string information.

-5. Run database migrations to update the datbase with existing migration scripts to bring it up to date.
+5. Run database migrations to update the database with existing migration scripts to bring it up to date.

 The following sections provide more detailed instructions for each of these steps.

 ## Install Postgres

-We are currently running Postgres version 11.6 in production, so you generally want to run version 11.\* locally, for best compatibility.
+We are currently running Postgres version 11.6 in production, but you can run a newer version locally if you wish.

 ### Running Postgres in a Docker Container